The Most Common Sleeping Positions & Their Meanings

 2. Soldier Stance

-Somewhat severe looking, you can imagine exactly what this position is like; a soldier lying on his back with arms straight by his sides.
+A fairly rigid position: lie on your back, straight like a soldier, with your arms straight by your sides.
 You may be familiar with this sleeping position, commonly known as sleeping on your back or in a supine position.

 Meaning: Attention!